akvo/akvo-data/vagrant/README.md

 If you have never used Vagrant or the OpenData Vagrant development environment, follow these steps first:

-1. Ensure you have at least Vagrant version 1.2 installed:
+1. Ensure you have at least Vagrant version 1.2 installed: `~$ vagrant --version`

-       ~$ vagrant --version
-	   vagrant version 1.2.2

    If you don't have Vagrant installed or if you have an old version installed, head over to [http://vagrantup.com](http://vagrantup.com) to get it.